statamic-rad-pack/runway/docs/fieldtypes.md

 ## HasMany fieldtype

-This fieldtype allows you to select multiple models for a `hasMany` Eloquent relationship.
+This fieldtype allows you to select multiple models for a `hasMany` or `morphedByMany` Eloquent relationship.

 ### Configuration